rikedyp/documentation/release-notes/docs/interoperability.md

 ## Code and Object Representations (`⎕OR`)
 Code that is saved in workspaces, or embedded within `⎕OR`s stored in component files, cannot be read by earlier versions of Dyalog than the version that saved them.
 An attempt to read a component containing a `⎕OR` that was created by a later version of Dyalog will generate `DOMAIN ERROR: Array is from a later version of APL`.
 This also applies to APL arrays passed using Conga, or arrays that have been serialised using `220⌶`.

 !!!
-Tip "Hints and Recommendations"
+Hint "Hints and Recommendations"
     Every time a `⎕OR` object is read by an interpreter that is either a different edition or a version later than that which created it, time is spent converting the internal representation into the latest form.
 Dyalog Ltd recommends that `⎕OR` should not be used as a mechanism for sharing code or objects between different versions of APL.

 In the case of workspaces, a load (or copy) into an older version would fail with the message `this WS requires a later version of the interpreter`.